Monday, February 12, 2024

 The word Shrove: The name comes from the old word 'shriving', which means to listen to someone's sins and forgive them.
 In Anglo-Saxon England, Christians would go to church on Shrove Tuesday to confess their sins and clean their soul.
 In other words, they would be 'shriven'.

-Lent is a 40 day season of prayer, fasting, and almsgiving that begins on Ash Wednesday and ends at sundown on Holy Thursday.
+Lent is 40 days before Easter.
+It's a season of prayer, fasting, and almsgiving that begins on Ash Wednesday and ends at sundown on Holy Thursday.
 It's a period of preparation to celebrate the Lord's Resurrection at Easter.